zechenghe/Inverse_Collaborative_Inference/README.md

     import torchvision
     print torchvision.__version__

-(2) If no gpu supported on your machine, use --nogpu option in the command line.
+(2) If no gpu supported on your machine, add --nogpu option in the command line.

 <br/>